-Learn to express agreement and disagreement in Spanish using key phrases like "creo que" (I believe that) with the indicative for certainty, and "no creo que" (I don't believe that) with the subjunctive to show doubt.
-This lesson highlights the difference between these moods through phrases such as "Está claro que" (It's clear that) and "No está claro que" (It's not clear that).
+Learn how to express agreement and disagreement in Spanish using key phrases like "Creo que" (I believe that) with the indicative, and "No creo que" (I don't believe that) with the subjunctive, to clearly communicate certainty or doubt.

 1. Creo que + indicative to show agreement or certainty.